arm0r3d/AD-user-creation-PSscript/README.md

 Nested if-else and do-unitl constructions was used for better interaction.
 The script file can be executed from any folder.
 WARNING: Default used domain is WSA.LAB.
-If your AD domain is different please edit script file: line 31 of script need to be comment/disabled.
-Line 36 and 37 need to be enabled/uncomment.
+If your AD domain is different please edit script file: line 31 of script need to be comment/disabled and line 36 and 37 need to be enabled/uncomment.
 Script file was named: AD-user-creation-PSscript.ps1
 # Author: Panayot Petrov